nyunAI/nyuntam-docs/nyuntam_docs/docs/examples/adapt/image_segmentation/README.md

 ```

 The text files contain the segmentation maps in digits.
 In this dataset we will only be using the "regions" as the segmentation maps.
 These are the text files which are named as "image1.regions.txt".
 These text files are converted to ".png" images.
-The new data folder structure is formatted in the folowing way:
+The new data folder structure is formatted in the following way:

 ```bash
 iccv09Data